Please note: Register for Rich’s Creativity Workshop scheduled for April 26th, 2014.

 Rich Richardson here – Illustrator, designer, mixed media artist, about to expound on art as he has expounded on it for 59 years, but privately more than publicly.

-I am not an art historian since Chouinard Art Institute taught Draftsmanship, Design and Painting and not History and associated subjects, but I began viewing and reading about the great artists throughout the world.
+I am not an art historian.
+Chouinard Art Institute taught Draftsmanship, Design and Painting; not History and associated subjects.
+But I began viewing and reading about the great artists throughout the world.

 It started with my delivery of the Saturday evening Post when I was 11 years old, and saw the work of the illustrators of the day, including Norman Rockwell.